icgowtham/Miscellany/README.md

 # Miscellay
-Some sample programs created using various languages like Perl, Python, etc.
+Some sample programs created using various languages like Java, Perl, Python, etc.
+Programs created as part of coding assignments.